stephcstd/edamama/README.md

 CUSTODIO - Edamama Assessment

-NOTE: paste '.env' file in the root folder.
+NOTE: paste the '.env' file in the root folder.

 1. Install node_modules for backend by typing "npm install" in the terminal of the root folder.
 2. In the root folder, type "node server.js" to start the server.
 3. Install node_modules for frontend by typing "npm install" in the terminal of the Client folder.